aaronlevy/cparseuri/README.md

 ### C Parse URI

-URI Percent encode/decode written in C with Python bindings.
+URI percent encode/decode written in C with Python bindings.

 Lots of inspiration from libevent, libcurl, and a very nice german named Jochen.